bortoletti-giorgia/stylegan2-ada-pytorch/README.md

 * tfrecords-dataset: TensorFlow data resulted from dataset-tool.py invocation and one JSON file with structure of labelled dataset;
 * results: model resulted from train.py

+## Labelled dataset

+To create the dataset.json file used for conditioning, you can use the file [create-dataset-json.py](https://github.com/bortoletti-giorgia/stylegan2-ada-pytorch/tree/main/extra/create-dataset-json.py) with ```python create-dataset-json.py --source=$source --filename=$filename_json```.